jcawley5/kyma-local-dev/readme.md

 For correct resolution of the service a DNS entry in your hosts file will need to be added

 `127.0.0.1 3afe958e-6603-45f1-bdbb-789a676b5fa9.localhost`

+## Deployment via git action.

+After cloning/forking the repo, open the repo within your github account and choose `Settings` -> `Secrets`.
+Add the secret `KUBE_CONFIG_DATA` and place a base64 encoded version of your clusters kubeconfig which can be performed by using `https://www.base64encode.org/` or via cli tools.
+This of course could be automated by relying on the cli tools of your cloud provider.

+The parameters for deployment are defined within the `package.json` of the function within the `buildParameters` object.
+Also important is the `name` and `main` defined in the package.json.
+This `name` must match the folder name of the function, in this case `examplefn`.
+The `main` property is used to determine the actually function defintion, in this case `main.js`.